Chetan Chauhan: Later years

 Chauhan was dropped after the tour and never selected for another Test match.
 He added 3022 runs with Gavaskar in their 59 opening stands, ten of which were over 100.
 He scored 2084 runs in his career with 16 fifties but without a century.
 His last first class match was the Ranji final against Bombay in 1985 where he scored 98 and 54 with a fractured finger.
 He also served as the Cricket coach of Indian team.

 Chauhan received the Arjuna award in 1981.

 Career in politics

 Chauhan was a member of the Bharatiya Janata Party.
 He was a member of the Lok Sabha (lower house of the parliament) from Amroha in 1991 and 1998.
 He lost the elections from the same constituency in 1996, 1999 and 2004, finishing fourth on the last occasion.
 He then also made his comeback in the politics by defeating Alley Hasan of Bahujan Samaj Party in 1998 General Elections by defeating him by more than 35,000 votes.
-In 2017 he was elected to Uttar Pradesh Vidhan Sabha from Naugawan Sadat (Assembly constituency), and made a minister in Chief Minister Yogi Adityanath's government.
+In 2017 he was elected to Uttar Pradesh Vidhan Sabha from Naugawan Sadat and made a minister in Chief Minister Yogi Adityanath's government.